 The Philadelphia Alliance for Child Trauma Services (PACTS) will increase the number of youth served who have experienced trauma and who receive evidence-based interventions for their symptoms.
 Objectives include: 1) increasing screening for traumatic stress symptoms in child-serving programs such as pediatric emergency departments, primary care clinics, juvenile court, and child welfare sites; 2) providing trauma-informed clinical assessments at child and adolescent behavioral health programs; 3) developing a coordinated network of service providers for expeditious referral of children and families; 4) offering early posttraumatic intervention using the Child and Family Traumatic Stress Intervention (CFTSI) to help prevent the development of PTSD; and 5) providing TF-CBT for children and adolescents who have full or partial PTSD with co-morbid disorders and difficulties.
 The center will increase the number of youth and families served each year, totaling 2,118 during the lifetime of the project.

-The Arkansas Network for Early Stress and Trauma (NEST) will: 1) provide culturally competent, client-centered, family-focused, evidence-based assessment and treatment—including Parent-Child Interaction Therapy (PCIT) and Child-Parent Psychotherapy (CPP)—to 340 traumatized children aged 0–5 referred by child welfare professionals, early childhood educators, military partners and/or child advocates; 2) train, coach, and monitor fidelity in at least 70 mental health professionals to implement evidence-based interventions targeting young children; and 3) develop training materials, resource kits, and other tools to enhance trauma-informed practices for children aged 0–5 in court, child welfare, child advocacy, early childhood education, veteran, and military systems.
+The Arkansas Network for Early Stress and Trauma (NEST) will do the following: (1) provide culturally competent, client-centered, family-focused, evidence-based assessment and treatment—including Parent-Child Interaction Therapy (PCIT) and Child-Parent Psychotherapy (CPP)—to traumatized children aged 0–5 referred by child welfare professionals, early childhood educators, military partners and/or child advocates; (2) train, coach, and monitor fidelity of mental health professionals to implement evidence-based interventions targeting young children; and (3) develop training materials, resource kits, and other tools to enhance trauma-informed practices for children aged 0–5 in court, child welfare, child advocacy, early childhood education, veteran, and military systems.

 The Families Learning About Recovery (FLARES) Project will: 1) increase the number of mental health professionals trained in trauma-focused, evidenced-based interventions; 2) enable professionals, and children and families to have increased access to Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Cognitive Processing Therapy (CPT); 3) adopt and sustain use of TF-CBT and CPT in community settings with fidelity; 4) improve treatment outcomes for children exposed to trauma; and 5) develop trauma-informed child-serving systems.
 FLARES expects to train 300 mental health professionals, 2,400 children, and 400 caregivers during the funding period.